mscarey/legislice/docs/guides/downloading.rst

    LEGISLICE_API_TOKEN=YOUR_API_TOKEN_GOES_HERE

 By doing this, you can avoid having a copy of your API token in your Python working file or notebook.
-That makes it easier for you to avoid accidentally publishing the API token or sharing it with unauthorized people.
+That makes it easier to avoid accidentally publishing the API token or sharing it with unauthorized people.